Sertoli-Leydig cell tumor (SLCT) is a rare cancer of the ovaries. The cancer cells produce and release a male sex hormone called testosterone.

 Surgery is done to remove one or both ovaries.

-If the tumor is advanced stage, chemotherapy or radiation therapy may be done after surgery.
+If the tumor is at an advanced stage, chemotherapy or radiation therapy may be done after surgery.

 Early treatment results in a good outcome.
 Feminine characteristics usually return after surgery.
 But male characteristics resolve more slowly.